Irene O'Reilly, MBACP (Snr Accred) Counsellor, Therapist & Supervisor

 In the NHS I support parents and carers of children who have life limiting and life-threatening medical conditions as well as well as those who are bereaved.

 If you are a trainee or qualified counsellor looking for counselling supervision, I hold a Post Grad Diploma in Integrative Supervision and offer both individual and group supervision.
-I have provided group supervision to counsellors working for MIND and I currently supervise counsellors working for a bereavement charity as well as MOSAC, a charity supporting non-abusing parents of children who have been sexually abused.
+I have provided group supervision to counsellors working for MIND and I currently supervise counsellors working for a bereavement charity and hospice as well as a charity supporting non-abusing parents of children who have been sexually abused.

 Training, qualifications & experience